spenceralan/cat-resort/readme.md

 ### Installing

 Installation is quick and easy!
-Either open this link https://spenceralan.github.io/cat-resort/ to see the webpage in action or cloan this repository to your machine and open the index.html file!
+Either open this link https://spenceralan.github.io/cat-resort/ to see the webpage in action or clone this repository to your machine and open the index.html file!

 ## Built With